Garth Brooks: Country Legend Returning To Kansas City For First Time In A Decade

 Country music legend Garth Brooks has had many adventures since his comeback began in 2014.
-Some of his most recent highlights include being awarded with the 2016 CMA Entertainer of the Year award and releasing a new album called Gunslinger.
+Some of his most recent highlights include being awarded the 2016 CMA Entertainer of the Year award and releasing a new album, Gunslinger.
 Brooks also recently released a Christmas album with his wife, Trisha Yearwood, which was called Christmas Together.

 Garth Brooks coming to Kansas City this May https://t.co/Wqpm44RO70 pic.twitter.com/HzU3XFFY1a